jbolt256/jasl/readme.md

 ## Instructions

 ### Requirements
-- D language compiler (preferably DMD)
+- D2 language compiler (preferably DMD)
 - 8 MB disk space & ~16MB RAM
+- dxml package (available on dub: https://code.dlang.org/packages/dxml)

 This project has only been tested on Windows 10.
 I cannot ensure it will run on any *nix systems or a Mac.